hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 - The directive is evaluated once per render of the element (and again on re-renders triggered by data updates).
 - The alias `n-textContent` behaves the same as `*textContent`; only the attribute name differs.

-Short manual entry (built into Nablla):
+Short manual entry (built into Sercrod):

 - `textContent`: set the DOM `textContent` property from an expression.
 - Example: `<div *textContent="message"></div>`